-You figure self-employment tax (SE tax) yourself using Schedule SE (Form 1040).
+You figure self-employment tax (SE tax) yourself using Schedule SE (Form 1040 or 1040-SR).
 Social Security and Medicare taxes of most wage earners are figured by their employers.
 Also you can deduct the employer-equivalent portion of your SE tax in figuring your adjusted gross income.
 Wage earners cannot deduct Social Security and Medicare taxes.

 Self-Employment Tax Rate

 The self-employment tax rate is 15.3%.
 The rate consists of two parts: 12.4% for social security (old-age, survivors, and disability insurance) and 2.9% for Medicare (hospital insurance).

 For 2019, the first $132,900 of your combined wages, tips, and net earnings is subject to any combination of the Social Security part of self-employment tax, Social Security tax, or railroad retirement (tier 1) tax.
 The amount increased to $137,700 for 2020.
 (For SE tax rates for a prior year, refer to the Schedule SE for that year).